fanyucai1/docker/README.md

     docker tag biobase fanyucai1/biobase
     docker push fanyucai1/biobase

-## We strongly recommend that you use base to build your own Docker image

-**The latest update was on February 21st, 2024**
+We strongly recommend that you use **base** to build your own Docker image,The latest update was on February 21st, 2024 **My Docker Hub homepage**:https://hub.docker.com/repositories/fanyucai1

 [base:Dockerfile](Dockerfile)